odpi/egeria-docs/site/docs/practices/coco-pharmaceuticals/personas/erin-overview.md

 Job:

 * Erin is an information architect.
 She supports requests for data from different parts of the business.
-* Since [Jules Keeper](/practices/coco-pharmaceuticals/personas/jules-keeper), The Chief Data Officer joined, Erin's role has evolved to include a more strategic look at the information provision at Coco Pharmaceuticals.
+* Since [Jules Keeper](/practices/coco-pharmaceuticals/personas/jules-keeper), The Chief Data Officer joined, Erin's role has evolved to include a more strategic look at the information landscape at Coco Pharmaceuticals.
 * She is now responsible for setting the IT standards and architecture that support the policies laid down by [Jules](/practices/coco-pharmaceuticals/personas/jules-keeper).
 Her standards are used in the development of new systems and in the integration of external systems.
 * Erin also focuses on the optimization and integrity of the information supply chains that synchronize information between the IT systems.